-Wooden spoons, forks, rolling pins and turners are another porous material that can trap small amounts of gluten.
-Therefore, separate new wooden spoons and other tools will need to be designated for gluten free use only.
+Wooden spoons, forks, rolling pins, and turners are another porous material that can trap small amounts of gluten.
+Therefore, separate new wooden spoons and other tools will need to be designated for gluten-free use only.
 Even one use in a pot of regular spaghetti can contaminate them, so label them carefully.

 Colander & Flour Sifters –

 It's not possible to de-gluten a used colander or flour sifter, even if you soak it and then run it through the dishwasher.
 The gluten from the pasta drained or flour sifted sticks to the inside of all the holes.
 Therefore, a new colander is required and make certain it remains gluten-free.
-One in a different color (blue, for example), is reminder to your staff the blue colander is for gluten-free use only.
+One in a different color (blue, for example), is a reminder to your staff the blue colander is for gluten-free use only.

 Plastic Bowls –

-If you use plastic mixing bowls or storage containers in your kitchen, you'll need to have separate designated gluten free bowls or containers.
+If you use plastic mixing bowls or storage containers in your kitchen, you'll need to have separate designated gluten-free bowls or containers.
 Any scratches pose the same old gluten problem.

-Again, if you intend to share a kitchen with some gluten free products, you might want to consider color-coding the bowls and the containers.
+Again, if you intend to share a kitchen with some gluten-free products, you might want to consider color-coding the bowls and the containers.

 Mixers, Ovens, Stoves –

-It best to clean and sterilize all cook and mixing surfaces before use with gluten free foods, and cover cooking or baking food in the oven.
+It best to clean and sterilize all cook and mixing surfaces before use with gluten-free foods, and cover cooking or baking food in the oven.

 Kitchen Sink, Sponges, Dish Towels –

-A separate gluten free sponge is required.
+A separate gluten-free sponge is required.
 If you take a close look at a used kitchen sponge, you'll see it harbors all sorts of food debris — even if you wash it out carefully, food particles stick to it ... and gluten is one of the stickiest substances known.

-You don't want to contaminate your plates, pans and other utensils as you're trying to clean them, so use your own sponge and keep it someplace separate from the "community" sponge.
+You don't want to contaminate your plates, pans, and other utensils as you're trying to clean them, so use your own sponge and keep it someplace separate from the "community" sponge.
 The same goes for anything else you use to clean dishes — get new ones and keep them separate.
 It can help to segregate by color — for example, use a blue sponge for gluten-free dishes, and a yellow sponge for gluten dishes.

 You'll also need your own dish towels.
 People frequently wipe their hands on a dish towel (possibly after eating a gluten sandwich?) or use the towel to clean off the counter (think: gluten crumbs).
 Again, choose a color for your own gluten-free dish towels and educate everyone in the house not to use that color towel.